MEGHANA0908/GenZ-Navigator/README.md

 # 🚀 GenZ Navigator

 GenZ Navigator is a lightweight web-based slang dictionary designed to help users quickly understand trending Gen Z and internet slang.
-Simply search for a term and instantly view its meaning, full form (if available), and example usage.
+Simply search for a term and instantly view its meaning, full form, and example usage.

 ## 📌 Overview